 GLOBALLY RECOGNIZED SCIENTIST DR. RIC HAUER PASSES

 The RAF is saddened to report the passing of Dr. Frederick “Ric” Richard Hauer.
-The RAF was the beneficiary of Hauer’s globally recognized authority.
-In 2014, he devoted his time and expertise to set up and oversee a pivotal study of the effect of aircraft noise on wildlife.
-The two-year study concluded with Dr. Hauer's statement, “ . . . there is no significant increase in stress levels among deer due to recreational aviation activity.”
-The peer-reviewed results helped establish the RAF as an organization with a sound scientific basis.
+The RAF was the beneficiary of Hauer’s globally recognized expertise.
+In 2014, Dr. Hauer devoted his time and expertise to setting up and overseeing a pivotal study of the effect of aircraft noise on wildlife.
+The peer-reviewed results established the RAF as an organization with sound scientific authority.
+The study concluded with his statement, “ . . . there is no significant increase in stress levels among deer due to recreational aviation activity.”

 “It’s clear that early on Ric gave the RAF the authority we needed as we approached land managers to defend airstrips,” RAF Chairman John McKenna said.
 The entire study remains a reference in RAF guidelines for land managers.

-He was an active member of the backcountry pilot community, and he and Brenda enjoyed RAF gatherings and camaraderie.
-“I always learned something when he was talking,” RAF Montana Liaison Scott Newpower said.
+He was an active member of the backcountry pilot community, and he and Brenda enjoyed RAF camaraderie.
+“I always learned something when Ric was talking,” RAF Montana Liaison Scott Newpower said.

 Submitted November 17, 2025.